 Denise M. Clark

-Executive Assistant U.S. Attorney for Operations and Management
+Executive Assistant U.S. for Management

 ATTN: Christina Brown, Internship Coordinator

 Applicants who have tentatively been selected for positions with the U.S. Attorney's Office for the District of Columbia will find below a list of security and administrative forms required for employment.

 Withdrawal of An Offer of Employment

 The Department can withdraw an offer of employment if the suitability inquiry reveals information that precludes a security and/or suitability clearance.